 Methamphetamine is a synthetic compound that stimulates the release of dopamine and norepinephrine, a neurotransmitter closely related to adrenaline.
 The effects of meth are much more prolonged than the short burst of dopamine and norepinephrine that is released when neurons fire on their own.

 Like all amphetamines (“speed” drugs), meth creates feelings of euphoria, intensity, and power, along with the drive to do whatever activity the user wishes to engage in.
-If going to clubs and dancing is your thing, then while you’re high on meth you’re a compulsive dancer, up all night, feeling fabulous, energized, and creative with every thump of music—at least until you start coming down.
+If going to clubs and dancing is your thing, then while you’re high on meth you’re up all night, feeling energized by every thump of music—at least until you start coming down.

 Meth is sold legally (with a prescription) in tablet form as Desoxyn, FDA approved for the treatment of ADHD and exogenous obesity.
 More often, though, it’s cooked in makeshift labs and sold illegally as a powder or rock.
 The powder form can be snorted, smoked, eaten, dissolved in a drink, or heated and injected.
 The rock form is usually smoked, though it can also be heated and injected.
 Widely available in the 1960s, meth faded in the 1970s as controls were tightened on legal production, and cocaine took its place as the new party drug of choice.
 Crack cocaine dominated the 1980s, along with designer drugs like MDMA (Ecstasy), but in the early 1990s meth made a comeback, and it seems to be here to stay.
 According to the World Health Organization, meth is now the second most widely abused illicit drug worldwide, trailing only marijuana.